coldrockgames/git-scripts/README.md

 At the end of the script, you will be asked, whether you want to setup your identities now.
 Read on...

 # Setting up git clone identities
-If you answered the question from the installer with `y` (what you should), you get redirected to the `identity.cmd` script.
+If you answered the question from the installer with `y` (which you should), you will be redirected to the `identity.cmd` script.

 > [!TIP]
-> A clone identity does **NOT** require your password, there is nothing creepy going on!\
+> A clone identity does **NOT** require your password—there is nothing creepy going on!\
-> It just creates a pre-configured `cloneXY` script for you, which holds the base URL for
+> It simply creates a pre-configured `cloneXY` script for you, which holds the base URL for
 > the git provider (like github or bitbucket).\
-> Those urls mostly contain your username, that's why the script asks for it.
+> These URLs mostly contain your username, which is why the script asks for it.

 To create a clone identity, the script needs some information from you:
 * A shortname of the identity (like `gh` for _github_ or `bb` for _bitbucket_)